ElpiLab/To-Do-App/README.md

 1- Interactive App (console input)
+The application interacts with the user through the console, accepting input and displaying responses in real time.
+It should provide clear prompts, menus, and feedback to create an engaging and easy-to-use experience

 2- Data validation (input checking)
+The application validates all user input to ensure data integrity and a smooth user experience.
+Invalid or missing data should be handled gracefully, with clear error messages and opportunities for correction

 3- File processing(read/write)

-2. Data Validation
-The application validates all user input to ensure data integrity and a smooth user experience
+The application can read data from and write data to files, allowing users to save and retrieve information.
+Proper file handling ensures that data is stored securely and can be accessed or updated when needed

  Team:
  Elpidio:
  Lencer:
- Valentina: Features
+ Valentina: